wangyinfeng/cmd_handbook/tcpdump.md

 ## Can not capture some packet
 Sometimes when do tcpdump for ping packet, can't capture the icmp packet on the physical interface.
 For example `tcpdump -i eth1 icmp` has no captured result.
 It's because the packet is encapsulated in VLAN.
 Packets can be captured by `tcpdump -i eth1 vlan and icmp`.
+> Note that the first vlan keyword encountered in expression changes the decoding offsets for the remainder of expression on the assumption that the packet is a VLAN packet.